COVID-19 housing and homelessness update

-It is expected that Public Health Ontario disinfecting guidelines (PDF) are followed for building maintenance.
+It's expected that Public Health Ontario disinfecting guidelines are followed for building maintenance.
 These guidelines are especially important for high traffic areas such as building entrances, elevators and laundry rooms.
 Cleaning processes should be shared with tenants.
-We ask that you post signs reminding tenants of the importance of hand washing and to avoid touching any shared surfaces.
+You can post signs reminding tenants of the importance of hand washing and to avoid touching any shared surfaces.

 Housing providers should postpone issuing any Notice of Decisions for Loss of Eligibility.
 And please be advised that until further notice, all Service Manager Appeals for Loss of Subsidy are on hold.

 - The Ontario government has suspended all new evictions considering the COVID-19 crisis.
 Landlord and Tenant Board is postponing all in-person hearings.

 - Providers must discontinue issuing all Landlord and Tenant Board notices and discontinue any applications for eviction.

 - Providers must not proceed with any eviction orders currently in progress.

 Continue to lease units practicing physical distancing and using online options where possible.
 Track vacancies and the efforts made to fill them.

 Support for tenants